uport-project/sample-data-generator/README.md

-# Dummy user data generator
+# Sample data generator

-This script creates sqlite database with fake signed data.
+This script creates sqlite database with sample signed data.

 First it creates specified number of ethr-did identities, and then uses them to sign data (`firstName`, `lastName`, `avatar` and `email`) about each other.